DamianRavn/CaseProject_HvZ/README.md

 ## Acknowledgments

-We would like to thank the teachers at Noroff for giving us this challenge.
+We would like to thank the teachers at Noroff for giving us this case.